Chapter 2 – Believers Never Die

-"Yeah, well, showing up before my leg got mutilated and I got addicted to pain pills might have been a nice idea."
-He stood up.
-"So what do you want, oh mystical being from an alternate universe?"
-He asked sarcastically, throwing in a mocking bow for effect.
+"Yeah, well, showing up before my leg got mutilated might have been a nice idea."
+He stood up straight, eyes never leaving me.
+"So what do you want, oh mystical being from an alternate universe?" he asked, sarcasm definitely not lost on me.

 "I need help.
 I need a lot of things.
-I'm alone here, and technically I don't exist."
-I said.
+I'm alone here, and technically I don't exist," I said.
 "Oh, by the way, I feel bad for distracting you from your patient, so just letting you know, Rebecca has Neurocysticercosis.
 She got a tapeworm from eating poorly cooked pork.
 You should probably go X-ray her leg."
-House gaped.

-"Tape worm larva loves thigh muscle."
-I explained.
+"Tape worm larva loves thigh muscle," I explained.
 "It'll show on the x-ray.
 I don't know what part of the episode you guys are at, so I don't know if you've reached the point where she's on the brink of death or not.
 Has Cuddy already suspended your treatment privileges to get you to do clinic duty?"
 I asked.
-He blinked.

 "What?
-No, and we ran her blood for parasites, and it came up negative."
+No, and we ran her blood for parasites.
+Test came up negative."

-"They're wrong thirty percent of the time."
-I pointed out.
+"They're wrong thirty percent of the time," I pointed out.
 "You really should get on that leg X-ray, House, before she has a pulmonary edema.
-And that's just the beginning of your problems."
-I said, secretly pleased with the fact that I knew something House didn't.
-He wasn't impressed.
+And that's just the beginning of your problems," I said, secretly pleased with the fact that I knew something House didn't.

 "Oh, yeah, Wilson was lying about them being related.
-She's not Jewish."
-I explained.
+She's not Jewish," I informed him, shooting Wilson an apologetic glance.
 Wilson sighed, and House glared at him.
 "He was just trying to do it to get you to take the case, don't be mad at him."

 House just looked at me, like I was one of his puzzles.
 Like I was a symptom.